A visa is required. We can assist in processing this document.

 No need to deal with the embassy.
 We do it for you so you don't lose valuable time

-You only need to fill out our online form and we will do the rest.
-You don't need to send off your passport to any embassy as we only require a digital copy.
-Once your visa is issued by the Government of China, we will FedEx the actual visa to your home 15 days before your departure.
-This is because it must be used within 15 days of it being issued.
+Simply fill out our online form and we will do the rest.
+You don't need to send off your passport to any embassy since we just require a digital copy.
+Once your visa is issued by the Government of China, we will FedEx the actual visa to your home address at least 15 days before your departure.
 Travelers must bring the document we FedEx along with their passports to enter China.
 This visa is authorized by the Ministry of Public Safety of the People’s Republic of China.

 Use our Visa Calculator Tool